 - Drafting a mediation statement related to the eight certified tranches in the Maine State litigation and the dismissed tranches which Plaintiff’s held the right to appeal the dismissal of.

 Ultimately, on August 7, 2013, the Court signed off on preliminary approval of settlement in the amount of $500 million.
 The settlement covers over 9,300 different CUSIPS in 430 Offerings issued by Countrywide and the Underwriters in this case.
-For additional information on this settlement, please visit www.countrywidembesettlement.com and review the Preliminary Approval Order by clicking here.
+The Preliminary Approval Order can be accessed here.